-Jefferson saw the stirrings of discontent with the established church and state as natural consequences of the example America had set in its state and federal constitutions.
-Even if Jefferson did not at first see America as the torchbearer of liberty to the world, his experience in France gradually convinced him of the world-ranging implications of the political creed he penned in the Declaration of Independence in 1776.2 Jefferson thought that the French experiment would confirm the American one and possibly spread to other parts of the world.
-When the National Assembly in France, conscious of the model offered by the Declaration of Independence, issued Lafayette's Declaration of the Rights of Man and Citizen, it was supposed to be adaptable to any country.
-Jefferson's political advice at this time was to persuade Louis XVI to issue a charter of rights — a modest proposal that would have left the monarchy intact.3
+Thomas Jefferson saw the French stirrings of discontent with the established church and state as natural consequences of the example America had set in its state and federal constitutions.
+Even if Jefferson did not at first see America as the torchbearer of liberty to the world, his experience in France gradually convinced him of the world-ranging implications of the political creed he penned in the Declaration of Independence in 1776.2 Jefferson thought that the French experiment would confirm the American revolution and possibly spread its ideals to other parts of the world.
+When the National Assembly in France, conscious of the model offered by the Declaration of Independence, issued Lafayette's Declaration of the Rights of Man and of the Citizen, it was supposed to be adaptable to any country.
+Jefferson's political advice during this period was that Louis XVI should issue a charter of rights — a modest proposal that would have left the monarchy intact.3

 Meanwhile, by 1790 a propaganda war had broken out over the future of the French Revolution.
 Thomas Paine wrote The Rights of Man in response to Edmund Burke's defense of ancient establishments in Reflections on the Revolution in France.
 Jefferson recommended Paine's book to its American publisher as an answer to the controversy that had arisen in America over the French Revolution.
-When Jefferson's recommendation was published, he had to apologize for what was taken to be an attack on Vice-President John Adams'sDiscourse on Davila, a work in which Adam's denounces France's experiments with freedom.
+When Jefferson's recommendation was published, he had to apologize for what was taken to be an attack on Vice-President John Adams'sDiscourse on Davila, a work in which Adams denounces France's experiments with freedom.

 The death of the king raised the stakes of this revolution, for its sympathizers as well as its participants.
-Jefferson concluded that the French people were not yet "virtuous" enough to accept a sudden republicanism after so many years of superstition and despotism and that Louis XVI could have been retained as a limited monarch, thus staving off "those enormities which demoralized the nations of the world, and destroyed, and is yet to destroy, millions and millions of its inhabitants."
+Jefferson concluded that the French people were not yet "virtuous" enough to accept a sudden republicanism after so many years of superstition and despotism and that Louis XVI could have been retained as a limited monarch, thus staving off "those enormities which demoralised the nations of the world, and destroyed, and is yet to destroy millions and millions of it’s inhabitants."6